dotzenith/AvatarAPI.rs/README.md

 ### ❖ Rate Limiting

-AvatarAPI currently allows 100 requests per hour from a given IP address.
+AvatarAPI currently allows 5 requests per minute from a given IP address.
 In case you desire more, feel free to take a look at the [Self Hosting](#Self-Hosting) section.

 ---